jkulhanek/aclick/docs/hierarchical-parsing.rst

 it by wrapping it with :func:`aclick.default_from_str` wrapper or turn of hierarchical parsing by passing ``hierarchical = False`` to the command constructor.

+With a deep class structure the parameter names can grow long.
+Parameters can be renamed to prevent long names.
+For more information see :doc:`hierarchical parsing <hierarchical-parsing>` and :class:`FlattenParameterRenamer`.

 Custom classes
 --------------